trofi/trofi.github.io.gen/posts/239-hacking-on-glibc.md

 - **-nostartfiles**
 - **-ffreestanding**

-They explicitly disable search paths for: include paths, startup files or standard and runtime support libraries.
+They explicitly disable search paths or object files inclusion for: include paths, startup files or standard and runtime support libraries.
 Their interaction is subtle.
 I won't get into detail here either.

 # Parting words